AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 ### 1. Is GraphQL only used for Magento or will this be available for querying content authored on AEMs JCR?

 Adobe has adopted Magento’s GraphQL APIs as its official commerce API for all commerce related data.
-Hence, AEM uses GraphQL to exchange commerce data with Magento and later this year with any commerce engine via I/O Runtime.
-However, AEM intends to use GraphQL for querying in the future.
+Hence, AEM uses GraphQL to exchange commerce data with Magento and with any commerce engine via I/O Runtime.

 ### 2. How does Adobe I/O come into play?
 Does AEM talk to Magento directly?

-The AEM commerce connector connects to Magento GraphQL.
-Hence, AEM can directly connect to Magento without an I/O Runtime layer.
+AEM can directly connect to Magento without an I/O Runtime layer.
 If there is a need to integrate a non-Magento commerce backend (third party solution) with AEM, the I/O Runtime platform can be used to host the mapping layer to connect the Magento GraphQL APIs to any third party solutions APIs.
 For more details on this, please refer to this [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference).
 For non-Magento solutions, AEM would be configured to point to the I/O Runtime endpoint.

 The I/O Runtime platform can also be used to extend or customize commerce services.
 For this use-cases you would call the I/O Runtime endpoint that will then host a customized implementation of the respective service.
 Integration and extension use-cases can be combined.